bradfordharrison2606/blog/_posts/2024-09-13-EmblemCorrin.md

     </table>
 </div>

-Wearing the Ring of the Crux of Fate grants boosts to HP, Magic, and Resistance.
+Wearing the Ring of the Crux of Fate grants boosts to **HP, Magic**, and **Resistance**.
 The HP boost is especially nice as it adds a considerable amount of bulk to her bearer.
 Considering that the rest of her stat boosts make her lean toward Mages who have low HP, that extra HP is even more appreciated.

 ## Sync Skills - Dragon Vein